TremendousZ/live_near/README.md

-# React Starter
+# Escape Room Digital Signage

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> This repo contains an app designed to display the escape room experience across multiple screens in a professional manner.
+This app uses ReactJS, ReduxJS, and Firebase

 ### Setup Instructions